-- Alternatively, design the spinning wheel for the game.
-Input: A spinning wheel is a circle or round and looks a little like a clock.
-Like the hands of a clock, we have to design a hand or arrow that we can spin and will land on one choice Learners can use any round object to trace out a large circle.
-Then, make 6 sections to the circle - TIP: Please see below as a reference and learners can understand it by imagining the circle is one big pizza or cake and you had to cut 6 pieces of the pizza) - Create the spinning arrow which could be a paper clip that is inserted in a paper pin that is inserted into the center of the circle as below
+Learners can use any round object to trace out a large circle.
+Then, make 6 sections to the circle

+- TIP: Please see below as a reference and learners can understand it by imagining the circle is one big pizza or cake and you had to cut 6 pieces of the pizza) - Create the spinning arrow which could be a paper clip that is inserted in a paper pin that is inserted into the center of the circle as below

-- Alternatively, you can cut out an arrow on cardboard or thick paper and then insert this into the center of the circle using an opened paper clip or paper pin. - Now write all the numbers down and cut them into small cards. - Also write the main mathematical functions on separate small cards ( + addition / subtraction / > greater than / < less than )
+- Alternatively, you can cut out an arrow on cardboard or thick paper and then insert this into the center of the circle using an opened paper clip or paper pin. - Now write all the numbers down and cut them into small cards.
+See example below:

+Also write the main mathematical functions on separate small cards ( + addition / - subtraction / > greater than / < less than ).
+For example: